Travel ICU Nurse

 Travel ICU Nurse Jobs

-Looking for your next travel assignment opportunity?
-Look no further!
-Our client in New York is looking for a progressive care unit nurse to begin temporary 13 week coverage immediately.
-Hours include 12 hour night shifts (7p - 7:30a) for...
+Your new travel assignment is waiting in Nevada!
+Our client is looking for an ICU Nurse to begin temporary 13 week coverage in mid September.
+Hours include 12 hour night shifts (7p - 7:30a) for 3 nights per week.
+Applicants...
 View This Job

-Looking for your next travel assignment?
-Look no further!
-Our client, a hospital in California, is looking for an ICU nurse to begin temporary 13 week coverage immediately.
-Hours include 12 hour night shifts (7p - 7:30a) for 3 nights...
+Nevada is the site of your next travel assignment opportunity!
+Our client is looking for an ICU Nurse to begin temporary 13 week coverage immediately.
+Hours include 12 hour night shifts (7p - 7:30a) for 3 nights per week.
+Applicants...
 View This Job

 Clients of Barton Healthcare Staffing